Dygear/PRISM/docs/menus.md

 A detailed explanation of these events is below.
 For PRISM, a menuHandle is returned in the constructor and a MenuAction are always set in the menuHandler constructor as the callback.

 * **Start** - the menu has been acknowledged.
 This does not mean it will be displayed; however, it guarantees that "onMenuEnd" will be called.
-	* onMenuStart, this action is triggered intrinsicly upon startup.
+	* onMenuStart, this action is triggered intrinsically upon startup.
 * **Display** - the menu is being displayed to a client.
 	* onMenuDisplay, An IMenuPanel pointer and client index are available.
 		* param1: A client index.